syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Custom editor

 The custom editor can be added to DataForm by inheriting the `IDataFormEditor` class for business models.
-You can create custom editor using implement all method in `IDataFormEditor`.
+You can create a custom editor using implement all method in `IDataFormEditor`.

-To add custom editor in DataForm, register the editor with custom registered type for the required property using `RegisterEditor` method.
+To add a custom editor in DataForm, register the editor with a custom registered type for the required property using the `RegisterEditor` method.
 You can also customize editor settings by using available methods in `IDataFormEditor`.

 #### Creating custom editor using IDataFormEditor

-Views such as labels, buttons, and sliders can be loaded to custom editor.
-Here, entry is loaded as custom editor for `PhoneNumer` property.
+Views such as labels, buttons, and sliders can be loaded into the custom editor.
+Here, the entry is loaded as a custom editor for the `PhoneNumer` property.

 #### Below mentioned example code for the Numeric editor which accepts only numbers